Ken-Yokohama/PSBSI/README.md

 - Added routing to "About Me" Section from Home page
 - Added Icons to display specific sections in Home Page
 - Added Carousell in EcoSips Section
+- Fixed Responsiveness of Carousell in EcoSips Section
+- Added a Trusted Clients Section in About Me